 Jai Uttal, a leader of Kirtans worldwide for at least 30 thirty years says that, "these ancient chants, contain a transformative power and healing energy.
 By singing these prayers we join a stream of consciousness and devotion that has been flowing for centuries."

 My Kirtan journey began at the Yoga Sanctuary in Southampton in 2010 and when I moved to Austria in 2016, I helped found a group of yogis and musicians called Valley Kirtaniya Collective, where we share our love of music and mantra, as well as sacred music and heart songs from other traditions.
 It's all about vibration and stillness.
 You can find us at on Facebook: https://www.facebook.com/valleykirtaniyas108/?modal=admin_todo_tour

 I have studied a little with a classical Indian musician and teacher and I am currently focusing on learning Classical Sanskrit.

-In 2019, I have also been lucky enough to have shared Kirtan on retreat with the Satsang Foundation in Switzerland and at Yogafestival Bodensee with Johannes Vogt & Friends in Germany.
+In 2019 and 2020, I was lucky enough to have shared Kirtan with Valley Kirtaniya Collective in Vorarlberg, and then with others on retreat with the Satsang Foundation in Switzerland, at Ecstatic Dance St. Gallen, also in Switzerland, and at Yogafestival Bodensee with Johannes Vogt & Friends in Germany.